-In the Python code, two contiguous memory buffers are created using Xlnk.
-The DMA will read the input_buffer and send the data to the AXI stream master.
-The DMA will write back to the output_buffer from the AXI stream slave.
+In the Python code, two contiguous memory buffers are created using allocate.
+The DMA will read the input\buffer and send the data to the AXI stream master.
+The DMA will write back to the output\buffer from the AXI stream slave.